Signed in as:

 Not only is signing petitions online easier and more convenient, but when people sign statements of support securely online, every statement of support can reasonably be considered legitimate.
 There is no need for election officials to check signatures and no signatures are preemptively rejected.

-One argument likely to be made against making it easier for citizens to call referendums and use the initiative is that voters are not as well-informed or knowledgeable as their elected “representatives” regarding most important issues.
+One argument likely to be made against making it easier for citizens to call veto referendums and use the initiative is that voters are not as well-informed or knowledgeable as their elected “representatives”.

 Direct democracy is sometimes referred to as “pure democracy” is because it is more difficult to corrupt a government when power is distributed equally among all the citizens of a community, state, or nation and exercised by citizens voting directly.